donkeysharp/gocho/README.md

 <!-- Image of dashboard -->
 ![alt Gocho dashboard](docs/gocho-dashboard.gif)

+## Install
+[Download the latest release](https://github.com/donkeysharp/gocho/releases) for your operating system.
+Currently the next operating systems are supported:

+* GNU/Linux 32 bits
+* GNU/Linux 64 bits
+* OSX
+* Windows 32 bits
+* Windows 64 bits

+Download, unzip the file and add it to your path or a directory that is already in your system's path.

+**Example unix-like**

+    $ unzip gocho_0.1.0_darwin.zip
+    $ mv gocho /usr/bin
+    $ gocho --help

 ## Instructions
 Currently Gocho needs to be executed from the command line in order to start sharing.